FarrelBeso/cmsc127project/README.md

 1. For CLI commands that do not require authentication (for example, just viewing the contents of the database), you might refer to `getEstablishments() and getReviewsFromEstablishments()` functions as reference from the `establishment_cmds.js` and `review_cmds.js` files respectively.
 2. For those that require authentication (for example, leaving a review, or adding a new establishment), refer to the `addReviewToEstablishment()` function from `review_cmds.js` file.
 3. Once you're done adding the function, connect it in the `app.js`.
 Follow the format from prior commands.
+4. Refactoring the functions within more discrete files (since the files currently would be too long) will be done later.

 ## Other Info